robjuz/helm-charts/charts/kimai2/README.md

 ### To 3.0.0

 This major release renames several values in this chart and adds missing features.
 It's based on the [bitnami wordpress chart](https://github.com/bitnami/charts/tree/main/bitnami/wordpress)

+It also bumps the app version to 2.x

 ### To 2.0.0